Tommy Nilsson (speedway rider)

 Tommy Bernt Erik Nilsson (born 10 March 1955) is a former motorcycle speedway rider from Sweden.
 He earned 65 caps for the Sweden national speedway team.

 Speedway career

 Nilsson is a former champion of Sweden, winning the Swedish Championship in 1983.
 He reached the final of the Speedway World Team Cup in the 1977 Speedway World Team Cup.

-In the Swedish Speedway Team Championship much of his career was spent riding for Getingarna.
+In the Swedish Speedway Team Championship, much of Nilsson's career was spent riding for Getingarna.

-He rode in the top tier of British Speedway from 1973 until 1977, riding for Hackney Hawks and Coventry Bees.
+Nilsson rode in the top tier of British Speedway from 1973 until 1977, riding for Hackney Hawks and Coventry Bees.

 Family

-His son Kim Nilsson also became a professional speedway rider.
+Nilsson's son Kim also became a professional speedway rider.